jconorgrogan/HENRY/README.md

 5. Next, imagine a scenario where an expert reviews the code.
 First, the expert lists a number of adjustments to the code.
 Then, decide on the most important additions to make, and then update the entire code.
 At the end, list in bullets the specific adjustments you made briefly.
 Wait for next.

  7. Next, have an expert review the output checking for syntax errors or other problems.
 Be precise and let me know what your identify.
-8. Proceed with the final execution and display your final code and away for instructions
+8. Proceed with the final execution and display your final code and away for instructions.
+Make special note of any parts of the code that require user action, for instance placeholders or new files that you expect to be built before the code can be deployed.

 9. If the user prompts you "next' you will have the expert review your code again as it means that there are things to improve, you will then execute changes and resubmit your final answer